-The International Center for Public Policy (ICePP) supports the School’s mission of promoting excellence in the design, implementation, and evaluation of public policy by making our policy expertise and international experience available to policy makers and government officials in developing and transitional countries through technical assistance projects, consultancies, and training programs.
-The center pursues this mission through internationally oriented research, academic programs and technical assistance and training activities for developing countries.
+The International Center for Public Policy (ICePP) supports the Andrew Young School’s mission of promoting excellence in the design, implementation, and evaluation of public policy by making our policy expertise and international experience available to policymakers and government officials in developing and transitional countries through technical assistance projects, consultancies and training programs.
+The center pursues this mission through internationally oriented research, academic programs, and technical assistance and training activities for developing countries.

 ICePP has significant expertise in a broad realm of public policy issues and provides policy advice and professional training in the following policy areas:

-- Fiscal Policy.
-Due to the comprehensive nature of the fiscal reform, fiscal policy reforms often require consideration of a large number of related fiscal aspects, including reform of the tax structure, tax administration, budget management, pension reform, and intergovernmental fiscal relations.
-Whereas many practitioners only specialize on a particular piece of the fiscal system, the depth and breadth of the International Center for Public Policy allows is to take into account both the individual components of the fiscal system (such as individual taxes or expenditure programs) as well as the architecture of the fiscal system as a whole.
+- Fiscal Policy: Due to the comprehensive nature of the fiscal reform, fiscal policy reforms often require consideration of a large number of related fiscal aspects, including reform of the tax structure, tax administration, budget management, pension reform, and intergovernmental fiscal relations.
+Although many practitioners only specialize on a particular piece of the fiscal system, the depth and breadth of the International Center for Public Policy allows us to take into account both the individual components of the fiscal system (such as individual taxes or expenditure programs), as well as the architecture of the fiscal system as a whole.

-- Evaluation.
-International development efforts are rightly orienting in a results based direction.
-Unless project results are measured and evaluated, we cannot be sure that they are arriving at the stated policy goals.
-Without evidence of the results, decision makers cannot be sure if they should allocate additional public funds to the existing programmatic intervention.
-Some of the abiding questions for development workers and policy makers include: How does one make public expenditure efficacious and effective?
+- Evaluation: International development efforts are rightly orienting in a results-based direction.
+Unless project results are measured and evaluated, we cannot be sure they are arriving at the stated policy goals.
+Without evidence of results, decision makers cannot be sure if they should allocate additional public funds to the existing programmatic intervention.
+Some of the abiding questions for development workers and policymakers include: How does one make public expenditure efficacious and effective?
 What is the best way to introduce an innovation into a public program?
 How can solutions be scaled up and made sustainable?
 What works in a particular environment?
 Program evaluation seeks answers to such questions.
 It is a systematic assessment of the process and outcomes of a public activity carried out with the specific intent of advancing development.
 It works best if structured as a collaborative process enabling evaluators to work closely with ministry